Systems Thinking for Leaders: Workshop

 After this, a more in-depth study of the practical tools needed to explore work systems will be delivered.
 This will lead on to an exploration of the traditional forms of management and leadership and how they may no longer be fit for purpose in the modern business world.
 Alternative approaches to leadership will be shared and explored with the group.

-Delegates will leave the course with a workbook assignment that will challenge and guide them to study their own systems of work using the principles and methods learned.
-The hope is that they will use this new understanding to lead systemic improvements within their business.
+Delegates will leave the course with a workbook that will challenge and guide them to study and improve their own systems of work using the principles and methods learned.

 At the end of the course delegates should be able to: